Klukies/react-edugaming/README.md

 # EduGaming
 An application for gamers to find their ideal coach.
+Based on my vue application

 ## Getting Started
 ### Prerequisites